-The discharge is to an unnamed dry tributary of West Mamm Creek, within Segment COLCLC04A of the Lower Colorado River Sub-basin, Lower Colorado River Basin, found in the Classifications and Numeric Standards for the Lower Colorado River River Basin (Regulation No. 37; last effective update effective June 30, 2010).
+The discharge is to West Mamm Creek, within Segment COLCLC04A of the Lower Colorado River Sub-basin, Lower Colorado River Basin, found in the Classifications and Numeric Standards for the Lower Colorado River River Basin (Regulation No. 37; last effective update effective June 30, 2010).
 Segment 4A is reviewable and is classified for the following beneficial uses: Recreation Class N, Aquatic Life - Class 2 Cold, Water Supply, and Agriculture.
 West Mann Creek is tributary to Mann Creek, which is tributary to the Colorado River just above Rifle, CO.